What expectations does The Luminary have of their artists and curators-in-residence?

 Does The Luminary offer housing, stipends or grants for travel to and from the residency?

 The Luminary has an evolving but finite amount of support we can offer to residents each session.
+For 2018, the base stipend is $500 plus additional funding for projects on a case-by-base basis.
 The program awards housing, stipends and studio space but does not cover travel expenses.
 Each resident is provided a private bedroom in a shared two-bedroom apartment and a dedicated studio space with wireless internet and 24-hour access.
 Additional shared work and storage space are also available including a designated woodshop, access to A/V equipment (including video projectors, monitors, cameras, etc.) and individualized support by The Luminary staff with a local and regional network of professionals.
+The Luminary offers assistance with additional grant applications when possible as well.

 Can collaborative teams apply?